Correlated interaction effects in three-dimensional semi-Dirac semimetal: RG results

 where

-$\bar{\beta}_{X,Y}$ is usually termed as susceptibility exponent or anomalous dimension for the fermion-bilinear source term. $H_{X,Y}$ are functions of $g_{a}$ with $a=1,2,4,5,3z$.
-The concrete expressions of $H_{X,Y}$ are shown in Appendices.
+$\bar{\beta}_{X,Y}$ are termed as susceptibility exponents or anomalous dimensions for the fermion-bilinear source terms. $H_{X,Y}$ are functions of $g_{a}$ with $a=1,2,4,5,3z$.
+The concrete expressions of $H_{X,Y}$ are shown in Appendix~\ref{App:SourceTerms}.
 For a QCP, substituting the values of $g_{a}$ at the QCP into Eq.~(\ref{Eq:BetaSourceTerm}), and finding the largest one among all of $\bar{\beta}_{X,Y}$, we can determine the physical meaning of the QCP.